-B. The grantee may insert in the space provided below the site(s) for the performance of work done in connection with the specific grant:
+B. The grantee may insert in the space provided below the site(s) for

-Place of performance (street address, city, county, state, zip code)

-Check \Box if there are workplaces on file that are not identified here.

-5. Coordination

-The Public Safety Partnership and Community Policing Act of 1994 requires applicants to certify that there has been appropriate coordination with all agencies that may be affected by the applicant's grant proposal if approved.
+(a) Abide by the terms of the statement; and the performance of work done in connection with the specific grant: (b) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction; Place of performance (street address, city, county, state, zip code) (v) Notifying the agency, in writing, within 10 calendar days after receiving notice under subparagraph (iv)(b) from an employee or otherwise receiving actual notice of such conviction.
+Employers of convicted employees must provide notice, including position title, to: COPS Office, 1100 Vermont Ave., NW, Washington, D.C.
+20530.
+Notice shall include the identification number(s) of each affected grant; (vi) Taking one of the following actions, within 30 calendar days of receiving notice under subparagraph (iv)(b), with respect to any employee who is so convicted (a) Taking appropriate personnel action against such an employee, up to and including termination, consistent with the requirements of the Rehabilitation Act of 1973, as amended; or Check ☐ if there are workplaces on file that are not identified here.
+5. Coordination The Public Safety Partnership and Community Policing Act of 1994 requires applicants to certify that there has been appropriate coordination with all agencies that may be affected by the applicant's grant proposal if approved.
 Affected agencies may include, among others, the Office of the United States Attorney, state or local prosecutors, or correctional agencies.
 The applicant certifies that there has been appropriate coordination with all affected agencies.

-Grantee Agency Name and Address:

-Grantee IRS/ Vendor Number: False statements or claims made in connection with COPS grants (including cooperative agreements) may result in fines, imprisonment, disbarment from participating in federal grants or contracts, and/or any other remedy available by law.
-I certify that the assurances provided are true and accurate to the best of my knowledge.
-Elections or other selections of new officials will not relieve the grantee entity of its obligations under this grant.
-Typed Name and Title of Law Enforcement Executive/Agency Executive Date Signature: Typed Name and Title of C Bovernment Executive/Financial Official Date
+Grantee Agency Name and Address: Grantee IRS/ Vendor Number: False statements or claims made in connection with COPS grants (includidisbarment from participating in federal grants or contracts, and/or any of I certify that the assurances provided are true and accurate to the best of r ny knowledge.
+Elections or other selections of new officials will not relieve the grantee e entity of its obligations under this grant.
+Typed Name and Title of Law Enforcement Executive/Agency Exec outive Date Signatura Signature: Typed Name and Title of Government Executive/Financial Offic ial Date Typed Ivalie and Thie of Government Executive/Financial Offic 101 Date

+Signature:

-U.S. Department of Justice Office of Community Oriented Policing Services 145 N Street, N.E., 11th Floor Washington, DC 20530 e061029291 September 2010
+U.S. Department of Justice Office of Community Oriented Policing Services 1100 Vermont Avenue, N.W.
+Washington, DC 20530 e061023290 September 2010